 - Age younger than 10

 Even when taking these other factors into account, survival rates are at best rough estimates.
-Your child's doctor can tell you how well these numbers may apply, as he or she is familiar with the aspects of your particular situation.
+Your child’s doctor is your best source of information on this topic, as he or she is familiar with your situation.